vircadia/vircadia-docs-sphinx/README.md

 To help with the translation of Vircadia's documentation there is two main ways:
 The recommended way is to use https://weblate.vircadia.dev.
-You can submit updated `.po` files via Pull Request.
+You can also submit updated `.po` files via Pull Request.

 ## Install Sphinx for Local Builds